Azure/bicep/CONTRIBUTING.md

 ### Running the Bicep VSCode extension
 * On the first run, you'll need to ensure you have installed all the npm packages required by the Bicep VSCode extension with the following:
-    * `cd src/bicep-vscode`
+    * `cd src/vscode-bicep`
     * `npm i`
 * In the [VSCode Run View](https://code.visualstudio.com/Docs/editor/debugging), select the "Bicep VSCode Extension" task, and press the "Start" button.
 This will launch a new VSCode window with the Bicep extension and LanguageServer containing your changes.
+When running on WSL, set `BICEP_LANGUAGE_SERVER_PATH` environment variable found in `launch.json` manually following [WSL environment setup scripts](https://code.visualstudio.com/docs/remote/wsl#_advanced-environment-setup-script).
 * If you want the ability to put breakpoints and step through the C# code, you can also use the "Attach" run configuration once the extension host has launched, and select the Bicep LanguageServer process by searching for "bicep".

 ### Running the Bicep CLI